Positselski duality in $\infty$-categories: Introduction

 While modules and comodules got their fair share of fame throughout the decades following their introduction, contramodules were seemingly lost to history---virtually forgotten---until dug out from their grave of obscurity by Positselski in the early 2000's.
 Positselski has since developed a considerable body of literature on contramodules, see for example \cite{positselski_2010, positselski_2011, positselski_2016, positselski_2017_contraadjusted, positselski_2020} or the survey paper \cite{positselski_2022_contramodules}.

-In \cite{positselski_2010} Positselski introduced the co/contra correspondence, which is an adjunction between the category of comodules and the category of contramodules over a cocommutative coalgebra $C$.
-This correspondence sat existing duality theories on a common footing, for example Serre--Grothendieck duality and Feigin--Fuchs central charge duality.
-Positselski also introduced the coderived and contraderived categories of $C$-comodules and $C$-contramodules respectively, and used this to prove a derived co/contra correspondence of the form
+In \cite{positselski_2010} Positselski introduced the comodule-contramodule correspondence, which is an adjunction between the category of comodules and the category of contramodules over a cocommutative coalgebra $C$.
+This correspondence sat several existing duality theories on a common footing, for example Serre--Grothendieck duality and Feigin--Fuchs central charge duality.
+Positselski also introduced the coderived and contraderived categories of $C$-comodules and $C$-contramodules respectively, and used this to prove a derived comodule-contramodule correspondence of the form

 generalizing for example Matlis--Greenlees--May duality and Dwyer--Greenlees duality---see \cite{positselski_2016}.